hivemq/helm-charts/index.md

 ## Install the HiveMQ Operator

-This will install the (legacy) HiveMQ operator and an example HiveMQ cluster with support for HiveMQ LTS version 4.9 and up.
+This will install the (legacy) HiveMQ Operator and an example of a HiveMQ cluster with support for HiveMQ LTS version 4.9 and above.

 ```
 helm upgrade --install hivemq hivemq/hivemq-operator